-This type tells us precise information such as how a character looks or how they see the world.
+This type of narration tells us precise information such as how a character looks or how they see the world.
 Here is a rich example from Gabriel Garcia Marquez’s Love in the Time of Cholera (1985), a description of the ageing Fermina Daza:

 ‘Her stylish attire did not seem appropriate for a venerable grandmother, but it suited her figure – long-boned and still slender and erect, her resilient hands without a single age spot, her steel-blue hair bobbed on a slant at her cheek.
 Her clear almond eyes and her inborn haughtiness were all that were left to her from her wedding portrait, but what she had been deprived of by age she more than made up for in character and dilligence.’ (pp. 25-26)

 Marquez explicitly tells us both about Fermina’s appearance and her character (her ‘inborn haughtiness’ and ‘dilligence’).
 The description is direct and explicit, leaving little to infer.

 The second type is called indirect characterization because it is implicit (it shows rather than tells).
 We understand the character through actions, responses and lines of dialogue.
 The author does not say ‘Tom was a very angry individual’, but shows Tom’s anger in full swing.